Jakl3/Selfless-Traffic-Routing-Testbed/controller/results/Density_v_Dijkstra.md

 Dijkstra: [41.8 10.
 0. ],     Density: [32.2 10.
 0. ]

 >>> The two algorithms differed for 6.5% of the trials
->>> Mean Timespan Difference (Dijkstra - Density): 34.96000000000002
+>>> Mean timespan difference (Dijkstra - Density): 34.96000000000002
->>> For cases where the two algorithms differed, the performance of Density is 269.9117691042321% that of Dijkstra
+>>> For cases when the two algorithms differed, the performance of Density is 269.9117691042321% that of Dijkstra
 ```
 The results mostly show that there is not a clear negative for accounting for the density of the road when routing using Dijkstra's Algorithm.
 The Density Dijkstra's Algorithm tends to perform better in short operations where the traditional Dijkstra's Algorithm already performs well.
 In other cases, it tends to perform equally well as traditional Dijkstra's.